Philippine Arena: Landscape

 PWP Landscape Architecture, the firm who landscaped the National September 11 Memorial & Museum, designed the landscape for the arena and the whole complex of Ciudad de Victoria.
 For the arena, a series of outdoor plazas, gardens and performance venues form the setting for the development including: The North and South Arrival Plazas, The Promontory Plaza, The Great Stairs, and Ciudad de Victoria Plaza that are all related to each other with two cross axes (N-S and E-W) that intersect at the Promontory Plaza.
 Two fountains that can shoot waters up to 15 m are also installed in front of the arena.

 Uses

-The arena holds not only major church gatherings of the Iglesia ni Cristo, but also operates as a multi-use sports and concert venue, capable of holding a range of events from boxing and basketball to live music performances, but no association football or field events due to its limited size.
-There is clear "line of sight" for every seat from each tier, even for various arena configurations such as church ceremonies, boxing, tennis, concerts or indoor gymnastics.
-The Iglesia ni Cristo allows non-Iglesia tenants to use the arena.
-The church reserves the right to disallow activities which it sees violate its religious principles, which include gambling-related events and cockfighting.
+The arena serves multiple purposes, hosting major church gatherings of the Iglesia ni Cristo (INC) and functioning as a versatile sports and concert venue.
+It accommodates various events, including boxing, basketball, and live music performances, but not association football or field events due to its limited size.
+For field events, the adjacent Philippine Sports Stadium, also owned by the Iglesia ni Cristo, is used.
+Every seat in the arena offers a clear line of sight, even with different configurations such as church ceremonies, boxing matches, tennis, concerts, or indoor gymnastics.
+The INC allows non-Iglesia tenants to use the arena but reserves the right to prohibit activities that violate its religious principles, such as gambling-related events and cockfighting.